RoddyTech/ELK_Stack_Project/README.md

 These Beats allow us to collect the following information from each machine:
 - `Filebeat` collects log events, which we use to track and monitor user log messages.
-- `Metricbeat` collects metric data, which we use to track user system health and status.
+- `Metricbeat` collects metric data, which we use to track user system health and metrics.

 ### Using the Playbook